Insality/panthera/docs_editor/getting_started.md

 In the current version, the cyclic references are not protected.
 The cyclic references can cause the infinite loop in the animation playback.
 Be careful with it.

+# Workflow Example

+Here is a 4 minutes of making simple appear/disappear animations in Panthera Editor.

 # Adjust Gizmo Settings

 https://github.com/Insality/panthera/assets/3294627/53b1de58-84eb-4a20-800f-c4bcf13cc78b